Energiz3r/HydroTek/README.md

   * 2x float sensors to detect either empty nutrient tank or full run-off tank
 * Can control:
   * 2x grow lights
-  * 2x nutrient pumps (not yet implemented)
+  * 2x nutrient pumps *(not yet implemented)*
-* Buzzer to alert lost WiFi signal, temperature extremes, nutrient pump faults, or full / empty nutrient tanks (partially implemented)
+* Buzzer to alert lost WiFi signal, temperature extremes, nutrient pump faults, or full / empty nutrient tanks *(partially implemented)*
-* Online alerts for temperature extremes, nutrient pump faults, or full / empty nutrient tanks (not yet implemented)
+* Online alerts for temperature extremes, nutrient pump faults, or full / empty nutrient tanks *(not yet implemented)*
-* Email alerts for temperature extremes, nutrient pump faults, or full / empty nutrient tanks (not yet implemented)
+* Email alerts for temperature extremes, nutrient pump faults, or full / empty nutrient tanks *(not yet implemented)*

 ---

-### Build instructions:
+### Build instructions *(applicable only to rev3)*:

 * To manufacture the PCB, upload the gerber files for the current PCB revision to a service such as [DirtyPCBs](http://dirtypcbs.com/store/pcbs)
 * Purchase the components, as desired, that are outlined in the BOM file
-* Solder the components, ensuring the following order is observed:
+* Solder the components, ensuring the following order is observed :
   * Using a dremel or other cutting tool, cut traces on underside of PCB for the data (middle) pins for both flow sensors
   * Solder in Pro Micro
   * Solder in LED1